pootispenser1985/thrashcan/README.md

 # thrashcan

-this is the README for Thrashcan, which is my personal nonprofessional website.
-The main purpose of this is just education for myself, and was never intended to be seen.
+Welcome to Thrashcan.
+This is just my own personal website.
+The only real purpose of it is to teach myself web development.
+So you're likely to see a lot of useless things here and bad practices, but ya gotta start somewhere!